 If we learn that you defrauded us or you intentionally misrepresented material facts when you gave information and answers in the application, or in the application process, we may decide to cancel the EOC.
 We may also report fraud to criminal authorities.
-Please see the Honest mistakes and intentional deception topic in the General provisions - other things you should know section of this EOC for more information.
+See the Honest mistakes and intentional deception topic in the General provisions - other things you should know section for more information.